frgrw/fsghrth/README.md

 This repository contains the schematic and layout files for the [Microsoft Sculpt Wired Conversion Mod](https://chadaustin.me/2021/02/wired-sculpt/).

+To get the board manufactured:
+1) Install Kicad & the PCBWay plugin.
+Use the plugin to start an order, select HASL lead-free if you want lead-free.
+The other defaults should be fine.
+Check the box for Assembly service
+2) Upload the BOM (bill of materials) and component placement file.
+These are generated from Kicad: use Tools > "Generate BOM" from the Schematic Editor, and File > "Fabrication Outputs" > "Component placement (.pos)" from the PCB Editor.

 ## Project Updates

 ### 2023-02-20